Supportic/docker/adminer/readme.md

 ## Autologin Plugin

 Displays a selection field in the login form to quickly login into provided connections.
+Requires to instantiate the Autologin class because multiple classes defined in plugin file.

 ### Option 1: ENV Variable